msolefonte/tww2-vco2-main/docs/factions/tomb-kings/README.md

 * **Route II:**
 	* Obtain access to the following resources:
 	    * Obsidian, Dyes, Animals, Furs, Gems, Gold, Iron, Marbre, Medicine, Textiles, Lead, Spices, Timber, Wine
+	* Have at least 6 trading partners
+	* Have a trading income of at least 5000
 * **Route III:**
 	* Perform 20 Crafting rituals